- Your Business

 More than 56% of Weibo users follow at least one brand on Weibo.

-Branding in China is one of the most important thing.
+Branding in China is one of the most important thing, even for pure E-Commerce in China.
 Chinese consumers buy the name of a brand.
 They want to buy premium, reputable brands.

 You need to build a strong image of your brand.
 Branding is a way to be popular in China.
 Make people dream, make beautiful story around your brand name.
 It’s the key of success in China.